Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Preliminaries

 Given a $(k,l)$-partition diagram $d_1$ and $(l,m)$-partition diagram $d_2$, the composition $d_1\circ d_2$ is a $(k,m)$-partition diagram obtained as follows.
 Put $d_1$ on the top of $d_2$ and identify the vertices of the bottom row of $d_1$ with the vertices of the top row of $d_2$.
-Then $d_1\circ d_2$ is obtained by the concatenation where we ignore the components lying entirely in the middle.
+Then the multiplication $d_1\circ d_2$ is obtained by the concatenation, reading from the bottom to the top, where we ignore the components lying entirely in the middle.